Tours of Carcassonne: a medieval city

 Our tours of Carcassonne explore the most impressive fortified medieval town in Europe.
 It is just an hour’s drive east from Toulouse in the southern France.
 This beautiful city is the perfect place for a stopover between the Southwest and the Southeast of France.
 Carcassonne is also the gateway to Spain with Barcelona just one incredibly scenic TGV ride away.

 Historically, the medieval city of Carcassonne is one of France’s most important cities.
 It is situated at the epicenter of numerous historical trade routes.
 The city has been occupied for over 5,000 years and has been a cultural hub for the past 2,500.
 In the middle of the 19th century Carcassonne was in such bad repair that it became scheduled for demolition.
 Fortunately it was saved by the efforts of the local mayor.

 How to Get to Carcassonne

-If you are coming from abroad, getting to Carcassonne can be a challenge (unless you are coming from Barcelona, in which case you can just get the TGV train).
+If you are coming from abroad, getting to the medieval city of Carcassonne can be a challenge (unless you are coming from Barcelona, in which case you can just get the TGV train).
 If you are coming from within France then the city is accessible by train or by car.

 The closest airport to Carcassonne is Toulouse so this will be the most convenient international airport to fly into.
 From the airport, you can hop on the 45-minute train from Toulouse Matabiau station to Carcassonne.
 Alternatively, you can hire a car and drive from Toulouse to Carcassonne, which takes around an hour.

 Our self drive tours in Carcassonne are also a great option if you are traveling between the Dordogne and Provence, as Carcassonne is an excellent stopover.
-Situated almost exactly mid-way between the two, travellers can spend a day or two in Carcassonne before continuing their journey.
+Situated almost exactly midway between the two, travellers can spend a day or two in the medieval city of Carcassonne before continuing their journey.

 The medieval city of Carcassonne - ©Paul Palau